hrishim/llvl_prog1_book/src/c_syntax.md

 g = 0  //This is an assignment expression and it returns the value assigned to g

 ```

+Expressions are usually used in conjunction with control-flow statements.
+We will see control-flow syntax shortly.

 An *expression* becomes a *statement* when it is terminated by a semi-colon.
 Examples:

 ```c